Indians in the United Arab Emirates: Demographics

 Of the 3.4 million migrants, 1 million are from Kerala and 450,000 from Tamil Nadu, form the majority in Indian community living in UAE.
 By 1999, the population of Indian migrants in the UAE, which stood at 170,000 in 1975, was at 750,000.
 The estimated population of Indians in the UAE as of 2009 is near 2 million.
 Indians constitute 42% of the total UAE population.
 A vast majority of Indian migrants are on employment based visas, while others are on business or trade visas.
 Some are also sponsored by their spouse or parents.

 In addition, over 300,000 undocumented migrants, many of whom are Indian, are said to be living in the UAE.
 Undocumented migrants, if caught, are jailed and then deported to their home countries.
 A federal law enacted in 1996 in the U.A.E imposed sanctions against undocumented migrants and their employers.
 The UAE government offers amnesty programs where foreign undocumented workers can voluntarily leave the country without facing imprisonment or having to pay fines.
 One such three month amnesty program in 2007 benefited 110,000 illegal Indian migrants, all of whom were either legally reabsorbed into the UAE workforce or were allowed to return to India without sanctions or imprisonment.

 There is also a sizable population of second or third generation U.A.E-born Indians.
 They share characteristics with other third culture kids, forming a cultural identity that blends their heritage culture and the myriad of foreign cultures they encounter growing up in the U.A.E, and a more fluid sense of home.
 Those who grow up in western compounds tend to be well-assimilated into western culture, whereas those who stay in Indian neighborhoods tend to be more in touch with India.
 Many U.A.E-born Indians further migrate to countries such as the United States, Canada, Australia and New Zealand both for greater economic and lifestyle opportunities, and due to the U.A.E's restrictive citizenship practices; many are forced to leave when no longer deemed valuable by the government, and citizenship is only given to descendants of local Emiratis.

 However, in 2020, the COVID-19 pandemic plunged many economies, including the UAE, into a recession.
 As of September 2020, more than 600,000 Indians applied to be repatriated amid the coronavirus outbreak, of which 400,000 left the country since repatriation flights began in May.

-Most Indians in the UAE are Muslim, the largest religious group in the country.
+Among Indian migrants in the UAE, the majority of whom originate from the South Indian state of Kerala.
+Muslims constitute the largest religious group at approximately 50%, with Christians and Hindus each comprising around 25%.